mgrolinger/plantumlstubber/README.md

 e.g. `$MODULE_WORKING_DIR$` in Intellij: ![](documentation/Intellij_Config.png)

 ## Future Plans
-* The support of plantuml version prior to 1.2020.7 is dropped with the upcoming version 0.5.6, as the old way of functions is not really working.

 * Automatic color schemes for domain colors if the domain is not defined

 _last update 13.01.2021_